White-eyed robin

 The white-eyed robin (Pachycephalopsis poliosoma) is a medium-sized bird weighing between 35 and 42 grams and measuring around 15 to 16.5 centimeters in length.
 It is found in Indonesia and Papua New Guinea.

 Habitat

 Its natural habitat is subtropical or tropical moist montane forest.
 It lives in the hills and montane forests of New Guinea, where it prefers areas with lots of plants and trees.
 These spots provide good cover and plenty of food.
 The white-eyed robin often sits on low branches, where it monitors the ground, watching for prey.
-Its habitat is similar to that of other robins, such as the blue-gray (Thraupis episcopus) and smoky robins (Peneothello cryptoleuca).
+Its habitat is similar to that of other robins, such as the slaty (Melanodryas cyanus) and smoky robins (Peneothello cryptoleuca).
 Each tends to stick to a specific level within the forest, minimizing competition.
 The white-eyed robin shares its habitat with many other species, showing how adaptable it is.
 These forests vary greatly in temperature and elevation, requiring flexibility.